botworld-wiki/beatburger.github.io/pages/getting-started.md

 ## Hello young Botmaster !

-If you've just started with this great game and have questions at this very early stage, you're in the right place.
+If you've just started with this great game and have questions at this early stage, you're in the right place!

-Let's make one thing clear: **this game won't punish you for any choice you make**.
-Even when mutually exclusive options are presented, you will get other occasions to try and pick the ones you haven't yet, or get the same rewards by other means.
+Let’s make one thing clear: **this game won’t punish you for any choice you make**.
+Even when mutually exclusive options are presented, there will be other opportunities to try and pick the ones you haven’t yet - or get the same rewards by other means.

-[Botworld is well worth exploring](/exploring) at your own pace, and won't punish you for trying stuff or fooling around, so really you can stop reading and go straight in !
+[Botworld is well worth exploring](</exploring>) at your own pace and can even reward you for trying new things or just fooling around, so feel free to jump right in!

 </div>